sorbet/sorbet/website/docs/error-reference.md

 will not fire.
 In such cases, the constant may get autoloaded, so we cannot prove that the behavior is erroneous.

-### The error is only reported in --stripe-mode

-Since this error is currently most relevant within the Stripe codebase's autoloading context, we are making it available only under the `--stripe-mode` flag.

 Ways to fix the error include:

 - Re-ordering the constant access below the declaration.